jkjung-avt/yolov4_crowdhuman/README.md

    This step could take quite a while, depending on your internet speed.
 When it is done, all image files and ".txt" files for training would be in the "data/crowdhuman-608x608/" subdirectory.
 (If interested, you could do `python3 verify_txts.py 608x608` to verify the generated txt files.)

-   This tutorial is for training the yolov4 model to detect 2 classes of object: "head" (0) and "person" (1), where the "person" class corresponds to "full body" (including occluded body portions) in the original CrowdHuman annotations.
+   This tutorial is for training the yolov4 model to detect 2 classes of object: "head" (0) and "person" (1), where the "person" class corresponds to "full body" (including occluded body portions) in the original "CrowdHuman" annotations.
 Take a look at "data/crowdhuman-608x608.data", "data/crowdhuman.names", and "data/crowdhuman-608x608/" to gain a better understanding of the data files that have been generated/prepared for the training.

    ![A sample jpg from the CrowdHuman dataset](doc/crowdhuman_sample.jpg)